Toki, Japan: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types A and B. Be sure to choose the necessary type.
-The majority of adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. It's important that you choose the right kind.
+The majority of adapters currently available are just plugs and require your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most areas.

 What to wear/what to pack: